Type inference for Haskell, part 7

 apply s (TAp l r) = TAp (apply s l) (apply s r)

-.
-I’ll use python-like syntax to write this concisely: {a: b}
+use python-like syntax to write this concisely: {a: b}.
+Now we learn that

-is the same type as c
+b is the same type as c (giving {b: c}).
+Combining those by appending

-.
-This is incorrect.
-The three type variables should all be replaced with the same thing, but here a
+should all be replaced with the same thing, but here a and b are being

-are being replaced with different things.
+replaced with different things.

-.
-Now all three type variables get converted to the same thing like we wanted.
+type variables get converted to the same thing like we wanted.

 As a general note, when a type variable appears in one of the left-hand sides of a substitution, you don’t want it to appear in any the right-hand sides.
 That would mean you would have to apply the same substitution multiple times to get the full result.
 It’s even worse when a variable is replaced by something containing itself - you’d never finish applying that!

-Here’s the code for composing two substitutions. s2
+Here’s the code for composing two substitutions. s2 is the older of the two

 does.